What does inflammation have to do with cancer?

 - Enjoy a cup of miso soup or kombucha tea.

-“Foods that help prevent cancer also help reduce chronic inflammation, and vice-versa,” Maxson says.
+“Foods that help reduce your cancer risk also help reduce chronic inflammation, and vice-versa,” Crawford says.
 “So, following these guidelines will ultimately reduce your risk of a variety of chronic diseases, and improve your quality of life.”

 If you’re concerned you have chronic inflammation, speak with your doctor.